 3) To build a network of contacts (teachers, head teachers, local authority administrators, etc.) in Coventry who can provide valuable perspectives on the effects of language policy and curriculum change from a historical perspective.
-Interviews with some of these contacts will help us begin work on an oral history of language education within the city.
+Interviews with some of these contacts will, in the future, help us begin work on an oral history of language education within the city.

-These outcomes will constitute a firm foundation for the development of a larger project proposal.
-This larger project will constitute a scoping study of current language education provision in Coventry, with historical dimensions.
+This constitutes a foundation for the development of a larger project proposal for a scoping study of current language education provision in Coventry, with historical dimensions.

-The core team members (listed below) are based in the Centre for Applied Linguistics (Faculty of Social Sciences) but we also aim to build links with colleagues in the Language Centre and School of Modern Languages and Cultures, Faculty of Arts, as well as with colleagues from Coventry University (School of Humanities).
+The project team members (listed below) were based in the Department of Applied Linguistics (Faculty of Social Sciences) but we also aimed to build links with colleagues in the School of Modern Languages and Cultures, Faculty of Arts, as well as with colleagues from Coventry University (School of Humanities).

-Richard Smith (PI), Tony Liddicoat, Sal Consoli, Troy McConachy, Annamaria Pinter, Shelagh Rixon, Gerard Sharpling, Ellen Smith-Dennis, Nicholas White
+Richard Smith (PI), Tony Liddicoat, Sal Consoli, Troy McConachy, Annamaria Pinter, Shelagh Rixon, Natalie Sharpling, Ellen Smith-Dennis, Nicholas White